Pankaj-M-Deori/Pankaj-M-Deori/README.md

 - Next learning plan: Learn Python as my first programming language to strengthen my data science and automation capabilities.

+**My Motto**
+*“Live one day at a time.
+You're your own biggest rival.
+Focus on 1% improvement every day.
+Don’t stop learning.
+Don’t stop growing.
+One day, your 1% every day will make you part of the Top 1%.”*

 <!---
 Pankaj-M-Deori/Pankaj-M-Deori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.